Pilot (The Cleveland Show): Plot

-Reception
+Release and reception

+"Pilot" first aired in the United States on Fox on September 27, 2009.
+In its original American broadcast, "Pilot" was seen by about 9.42 million households in the US according to Nielsen, becoming the lowest rated Seth MacFarlane animated show pilot.

 Reaction to the pilot was mixed.
 According to Nielsen, the episode's premiere was watched by 9.42 million viewers and earned a 4.9/12 rating in the 18-49 demographics.
 Ahsan Haque from IGN gave the premiere 8.3/10.
 However, it currently has a rating of 57/100 on Metacritic.

 The A.V.
 Club graded the episode a C−, stating "There are a lot of elements that make The Cleveland Show seem like it should work better than it does, but as a whole, it hasn’t quite managed to stand up and differentiate itself enough from its parent show to be taken as its own thing".

 The Parents Television Council, a conservative media watchdog group and frequent critic of MacFarlane-produced programs, named the series' premiere episode its "Worst TV Show of the Week" for the week ending October 2, 2009, due to sexually explicit humor.
 The authors cited a number of scenes, including the send-off scene where Lois Griffin and Bonnie Swanson oblige Cleveland's request to passionately kiss; Cleveland's remarks to his son about the sexual desires of female students at his alma mater; his demanding to Roberta's date that he bring her home exactly on time (not for her safety, but for his own sexual gratification, the PTC stated); Cleveland — after attempting to reinstate Rallo at school after he was suspended for peeking up his teacher's skirt — encouraging Rallo to continue his behavior; and the episode-closing incest joke that made reference to The Brady Bunch.